Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Results

 where $\phi_A=\frac{J_{12}+J_{23}}{2} \tau_A$.
 Analogously, if qubit $B$ is operated, i.e. $J_{45},J_{56} \neq 0$, we obtain

 with $\phi_B=\frac{J_{12}+J_{23}}{2} \tau_B$ and $\tau_B= \frac{2 \pi}{\sqrt{J_{45}^2-J_{45}J_{56}+J_{56}^2}}$.
 We note that as long as $J_{34}=0$ the Hamiltonians of qubit $A$ and $B$ commute and thus both operations can be pulsed simultaneously, if necessary.
 From the expressions for $\phi_A$ and $\phi_B$ we can obtain the possible correction angles in a single drive which lie between $0$ and $\pi$ as depicted in the upper plot in Fig.~\ref{Fig:Phases}(a) for a varying ratio of $J_{23}/J_{12}$.
 The lower plot shows the corresponding pulse time.
 Consequently, we find a two-step simultaneous exchange pulse sequence to replace a three-step single pulse sequence, in case the correction phase lies in the respective phase range.
 As an example in Fig.~\ref{Fig:Phases}(c) the $\pi/2-\pi/2-\pi/2$ sequence is shown, which can be replaced by two simultaneous pulses.
 The total pulse time $\tau^{\rm sim}_{\rm tot}$ for the simultaneous case exceeds the total pulse time $\tau^{\rm seq}_{\rm tot}$ of the sequential counterpart, $2.887 \pi/J_{\rm max} > 1.5 \pi/J_{\rm max}$.
 Nevertheless, due to finite fall times of the barrier voltages, an idle time $\tau_{\rm idle}$ is usually required.
 For the sequential gate this yields a total gate time $\tau^{\rm seq}_{\rm tot} + 3\tau_{\rm idle}$ while for the simultaneous pulses the total gate time is $\tau^{\rm sim}_{\rm tot}+2\tau_{\rm idle}$.
 Ultimately, for a long idle time $\tau_{\rm idle}>1.387\pi/J_{\rm max}$, the simultaneous pulsing becomes beneficial compared to the sequential state of the art.
 Furthermore, by taking into account the correction phase in a second pulse, the three-pulse sequences in Tab.~\ref{Fig:2Qsubsequences} of any neighboring exchange pair can be replaced.
-However, when replacing the three-step sequences by the two-step simultaneous pulses in, e.g., the Fong-Wandzura CZ gate sequence, we do not find an overall time improvement, since the circuit was designed and optimized for the brick structure, where only commuting exchange interactions are allowed to be driven simultaneously.
+In Appendix~\ref{App:2Qgates} we exemplarily replace the three-step sequences with the two-step simultaneous pulses in the Fong-Wandzura CZ gate sequence, calculate the gate times, and estimate the gate performance.
+However, there we do not find an overall time improvement, since the circuit was designed and optimized for the brick structure, where only commuting exchange interactions are allowed to be driven simultaneously.
 Instead, our result shows that there is room for improvement of the currently shortest sequences, an insight that may trigger the exploration of new two-qubit pulse sequences optimized for simultaneous pulsing.